plenigo/plenigo.github.io/pages/sdks/php/includes/register.md

-If you want a user to register at plenigo you can simply use the [Javscript SDK](/sdks/javascript#registration---open-the-plenigo-registration-window), or you can use this PHP-wrapper-method for this function
+If you want a user to register at Frisbii Media you can simply use the [Javascript SDK](/sdks/javascript#registration---open-the-plenigo-registration-window), or you can use this PHP-wrapper-method for this function

 These are the ways you can provide a registration for your customers.